| THE

 constrained by the absence of tarmac and, spotting a sheep walking past

+the car said I'd ask one of the locals to confirm our location.
 I held the mic out of the window and, right on cue, the sheep

 obliged with a loud "baaaaa".
 Nobody queried the location after

+that.
 Next morning we prepared to leave for Cumbria, with a slight detour

 via Liverpool.
 Gordon had telephoned MicroWave Modules who had agreed